alexandre-lelain/nocode-nobug/src/pages/compound-your-react/index.md

 ### Some context first

-Before anything, let's make some _specs_ together (well, I'll write them, but you can read them, team work!).
+Before anything, let's make some _specs_ together.

 Here's what our `<Alert>` component should do: